KeithMnemonic/homelab/docs/README.md

-Architecture:
+Container Lab Architecture:

-One part of the lab consists of 3 hosts running openSUSE MicroOS.
+This part of the lab consists of 3 hosts running openSUSE MicroOS.
 Running on these hosts is:

     k3s (HA and an embedded DB)
     rancher (Using "Bring your own certs")